Failure is not an option

-Failure is Not an Option is a phrase associated with NASA Flight Director Gene Kranz and the Apollo 13 Moon landing mission.
-Although Kranz is often attributed with having spoken those words during the mission, he did not.
-The origin of the phrase is from the preparation for the 1995 film Apollo 13 according to FDO Flight Controller Jerry Bostick:
+"Failure is not an option" is a phrase associated with NASA Flight Director Gene Kranz and the Apollo 13 Moon landing mission.
+Although Kranz is often attributed with having spoken those words during the mission, he did not actually say the phrase.
+The origin of the phrase is from the preparation for the 1995 film Apollo 13 according to FIDO Flight Controller Jerry Bostick: